AdobeDocs/experience-platform.en/help/segmentation/multi-entity-segmentation.md

 Once you have defined your XDM relationships, you can use the Real-time Customer Profile APIs to build a segment.

 This process can be done either using the Real-time Customer Profile API or the Segment Builder.
-For a detailed guide on using the API to build a segment, please read [the tutorial on creating a segment using the Real-time Customer Profile API](./tutorials/create-a-segment.md).
+For a detailed guide on using the API to build a segment, please read [the tutorial on creating a segment using the Segmentation API](./tutorials/create-a-segment.md).
 For a detailed guide on using the Segment Builder to build a segment, please read [the Segment Builder user guide](./ui/overview.md).

 ## How to evaluate and access segments for multi-entity segments